Laws of Motion - Important Formulas, Definitions, and Examples | 11th Physics

 Definition:

-is the change in momentum of an object when a force is applied over time.
+Momentum is the product of an object's mass and its velocity.
+Impulse is the change in momentum of an object when a force is applied over time.

-Formula for Momentum: p = mv
+• Formula for Momentum: p = mv where m is the mass and v is the velocity.

 5. Friction